Firmsconsulting

 6 – Under promise and over deliver

-It should be intuitive and evident that your personal style is one of the pillars which support a superb business career development journey.
 The above ideas are really important and rarely implemented.
 If you will adapt it to enhance your personal style, this alone will set you apart from the crowd.
-Yet if you make this a foundation on which to build your personal style – than you will go even further in life.

 Strong business ethics is vital to ensure a successful long-term career.
-You cannot have a career plan which works, unless you weave in business ethics.
 One single thing that you can do that will make you stand out in life and in business is to cultivate very strong fundamental values and make it define who you are.

-More important than integrity, is the image of having integrity.
+More important than integrity is the image of having integrity.
 It is a halo which can protect you from accusations.
-It takes years to develop this hao but it can be lost in one act, lasting just one second.
+It takes years to develop this halo but it can be lost in one act, lasting just one second.

 Guide to business ethics